ChickenWithACrown/JavaScript-Activity-List/README.md

 ## Input Format for Custom Testing

-- The first line specifies the object to be created: either `Payment` or `Refund`.
+- The first line specifies the object to be created: `Payment` or `Refund`.
 - The second line contains space-separated values representing the initial parameters:
   - For `Payment`, it includes the `amount` and `receiver`.
   - For `Refund`, it includes the `amount` and `sender`.